Yandex Cloud

 • update_mask: List of settings you want to update as an array of strings (paths[]).

 • config_spec.redis_config_<Valkey™_version>: Valkey™ settings.
-Specify each setting on a separate line, separated by commas.
+Specify each setting on a new line, separated by commas.

-See the method description for the list of Valkey™ versions available for this parameter.
-See Valkey™ settings for descriptions and possible values of the settings.
+See the method description for the list of Valkey™ versions supporting this option.
+See Valkey™ settings for the descriptions and possible values of the settings.

 You can request the cluster ID with the list of clusters in the folder.